getporter/porter/GOVERNANCE.md

 ## Release Process

 Maintainers create the next release when the main branch is stable and related groupings of work is complete.
-We do not have a fixed cadence and prefer release smaller batches of work more often.
+We do not have a fixed cadence and prefer to release smaller batches of work more often.

 ## Roadmap